hyperse-io/antd/.github/CODE_OF_CONDUCT.md

-# Armit Code of Conduct
+# Hyperse Code of Conduct

 ## Scope

-This code of conduct applies to those who wish to contribute to the Vendure project (any repo under the [armitjs](https://github.com/armitjs) organization) by way of issues and pull requests.
+This code of conduct applies to those who wish to contribute to the Vendure project (any repo under the [hyperse-io](https://github.com/hyperse-io) organization) by way of issues and pull requests.
 It also applies to official project communications channels such as Slack.

 ## Standards